 In regard to Q8/9 Recommendations related to ITU-T J.1302 (ex.
 J.cbcms.part2), we carefully modified the description and redefined the terms and definitions.
 A corrigendum was drafted in TD1260 in which the definition of “API gateway” was revised following your request in SG2-LS197.
 See also below for reference on the revised definition in ITU-T J.1302 (ex.
 J.cbcms.part2):

-3.2.1 API gateway: In microservices architecture, applications and services are composed of smaller, exchangeable components, and these components need a way to find and communicate with one another.
-This is where API gateways come in.
-An API gateway sits between clients and services.
-It acts as a reverse proxy, routing requests from clients to services.
-It may also perform various cross-cutting tasks such as authentication, transport layer security (TLS) termination, and rate limiting.
+3.2.1 API gateway: The proxy which sits between clients and services, routing requests from clients to services, performing various cross-cutting tasks such as authentication, TLS termination, and rate limiting, etc. in microservices architecture.

 Q5/9, Q6/9, Q7/9, Q9/9 related definitions